Kshitizanand778/PDF-SEGMEN/README.md

 2. **Install Required Packages**:
     # Make sure you have Python 3.11 installed.Then install the required libraries using pip:

-bash
 pip install pdfplumber PyPDF2

 ## How to Run the Application
 Open the Terminal in VS Code if it’s not already open.
 Navigate to the Project Directory (if not already there):

-bash
 cd path/to/your/project/directory

-Execute the script with:
+# Execute the script with:

-bash
 python pdfim.py

 4. **Run the Application**: